Privacy Policy

 Introduction and Overview

-We have prepared this privacy policy (version 21.10.2024-112893550) to explain to you, in accordance with the provisions of the General Data Protection Regulation (EU) 2016/679 and applicable national laws, which personal data (hereinafter referred to as “data”) we as the controller – and the processors commissioned by us (e.g. providers) – process, will process in the future and what legal options you have.
+We have written this privacy policy (version 2026-02-23-112893550) to explain to you, in accordance with the requirements of the General Data Protection Regulation (EU) 2016/679 and applicable national laws, which personal data (data for short) we as controllers – and the processors commissioned by us (e.g., providers) – process, will process in the future, and what legal options you have.
 The terms used are to be understood as gender-neutral.

-In short: We provide you with comprehensive information about the data we process about you.
+In short: We inform you comprehensively about the data we process about you.

-Privacy policies usually sound very technical and use legal terminology.
-This privacy policy, however, is intended to describe the most important things to you as simply and transparently as possible.
+Privacy policies usually sound very technical and use legal jargon.
+This privacy policy, on the other hand, is intended to describe the most important things to you as simply and transparently as possible.
 To the extent that it promotes transparency, technical terms are explained in a reader-friendly manner, links to further information are provided, and graphics are used.
-We thus inform you in clear and simple language that we only process personal data in the course of our business activities when there is a corresponding legal basis.
-This is certainly not possible if one gives as brief, unclear and legal-technical explanations as possible, as is often standard on the Internet when it comes to data protection.
-I hope you find the following explanations interesting and informative, and perhaps there is some information that you did not yet know.
+We thus inform you in clear and simple language that we only process personal data as part of our business activities if there is a corresponding legal basis.
+This is certainly not possible if one provides the briefest, unclear, and legal-technical explanations that are often standard on the internet when it comes to data protection.
+I hope you find the following explanations interesting and informative, and perhaps there is a piece of information or two that you did not yet know.

-If you still have questions, we would like to ask you to contact the responsible body named below or in the imprint, to follow the existing links and to look at further information on third-party sites.
-You can of course also find our contact details in the imprint.
+If questions nevertheless remain, we would ask you to contact the responsible body named below or in the legal notice, follow the existing links, and look at further information on third-party sites.
+You can, of course, also find our contact details in the legal notice.

 Scope of Application

 This privacy policy applies to all personal data processed by us in the company and to all personal data processed by companies commissioned by us (processors).
-By personal data, we mean information within the meaning of Article 4 No. 1 GDPR, such as a person’s name, e-mail address and postal address.
+By personal data, we mean information within the meaning of Art.
+4 No. 1 GDPR, such as a person’s name, email address, and postal address.
 The processing of personal data ensures that we can offer and bill our services and products, whether online or offline.
 The scope of this privacy policy includes:

 • all online presences (websites, online shops) that we operate